harsha-ops/Simple-Voting-APP-ArgoCD/README.md

 # Voting App Microservices

-This is a simple microservice-based application for voting, built using Docker and deployed to a Kubernetes cluster (Minikube) using Jenkins CI/CD pipelines.
+This is a simple microservice-based application for voting, built using Docker and deployed to a Kubernetes cluster (Minikube) using Jenkins CI/CD pipelines and ArgoCD for GitOps-based deployments..
 The application consists of three microservices: **Vote**, **Worker**, and **Result**.

 ## Getting Started

-Follow the steps below to get started with building, deploying, and running the Voting App.
+Follow these steps to set up the Voting App with Jenkins and ArgoCD.

 ### 1. Write Dockerfiles for Each Microservice